 UBUNTU offers unpaid internships and volunteer work in the form of projects and enters into an agreement with volunteers from Europe and the US.
 UBUNTU informs and advises the volunteers and tries to find one or more projects for the volunteers to work in.
 We try to take the needs and abilities of every individual into account when matching them to a project.
 Volunteers of all ages and genders are welcome.
 You will work together with our team, the local teachers and with other volunteers.
 Minimum length of stay is three months.

-We charge a fixed amount to cover our expenses and to co-finance our projects (1295 Euro/995 Euro).
-However, we have adjusted the rate for 2020/21 as follows.
+We charge a fixed amount to cover our costs and to co-finance our projects.
+(1295 Euro for adults and 995 Euro for students).

 Costs per month

 Cost from 6 months onwards

 745 Euro per month

 The total amount includes the following guaranteed services:

 - Pick-up and drop-off service from and to the airport, Cape Town, South Africa.
 Short introduction/orientation in Cape Town and Hout Bay

 - Comfortable and safe accommodation in a host family, apartment or shared apartment in Hout Bay.
 You will share the accommodation with one or another volunteer.

 - Brenda Moloto as a trustworthy, personal and professional contact person and coach is available to you 24 hours, 7 days a week with advice and support.
 Solid project organization on site.
 Once a week, during the project analysis, Brenda meets with all volunteers and interns.
 There you can review your experiences and ask questions.